dovecot/documentation/docs/core/plugins/fts.md

 ### `lowercase`

-Change all text to lower case.
+Change all text to lowercase.
 Supports UTF8, when compiled with libicu and the library is installed.
 Otherwise only ASCII characters are lowercased.